300: Rise of an Empire: Critical response

-Kyle Smith of the New York Post felt "The film works as a high-tech boy-fantasy successor to Conan the Barbarian."
 James Berardinelli wrote, "The movie delivers all the necessary elements but their impact is dull."
 Joe Neumaier of the New York Daily News thought it looked "like an ashen video game.
 It's even more muddy in IMAX and 3-D." Colin Covert of the Star Tribune felt it "plays like a collaboration between the Marquis de Sade and Michael Bay.
 Or maybe the History Channel and the Saw franchise."
 Guy Lodge of Time Out wrote, "It's flesh and carnage that the audience is here to see, and Murro delivers it by the glistening ton, pausing only for stray bits of backstory."
-Ann Hornaday of The Washington Post said "Rise of an Empire is no fun at all – even those famous six-pack abs from 300 seem to be missing a can or two."
-In a negative review, Drew Hunt of the Chicago Reader wrote "The slow-motion battle scenes are technically impressive and occasionally elegant, but there's enough machismo here to choke a thousand NFL locker rooms."
-Richard Roeper called the film "A triumph of production design, costumes, brilliantly choreographed battle sequences and stunning CGI."
+Ann Hornaday of The Washington Post said, "Rise of an Empire is no fun at all – even those famous six-pack abs from 300 seem to be missing a can or two."
+In a negative review, Drew Hunt of the Chicago Reader wrote: "The slow-motion battle scenes are technically impressive and occasionally elegant, but there's enough machismo here to choke a thousand NFL locker rooms."
+Richard Roeper called the film "A triumph of production design, costumes, brilliantly choreographed battle sequences and stunning CGI".

 Scott Bowles of USA Today gave the film two out of four stars: "For anyone looking for a sense of script (forget plausibility), Empire is a Trojan horse."
-Betsy Sharkey of the Los Angeles Times thought "The spectacularly brutal fighting is the film's main calling card, and in that Rise of an Empire doesn't disappoint."
-David Hiltbrand of The Philadelphia Inquirer praised "its slo-mo ultraviolence" and "impressive 3-D effects", calling it "a fan boy's fantasy, a four-star wonderment."
-Tom Long of The Detroit News gave the film a D, "a bloodbath and not much else."
-Adam Nayman of The Globe and Mail called it "an add-on content pack for a video game."
-Mark Jenkins of NPR gave the film a negative review, saying "If the movie's action recalls video games, the dramatically artificial lighting suggests 1980s rock videos.
+Betsy Sharkey of the Los Angeles Times thought, "The spectacularly brutal fighting is the film's main calling card, and in that Rise of an Empire doesn't disappoint."
+David Hiltbrand of The Philadelphia Inquirer praised "its slo-mo ultraviolence" and "impressive 3-D effects", calling it "a fan boy's fantasy, a four-star wonderment".
+Tom Long of The Detroit News gave the film a D, "a bloodbath and not much else".
+Adam Nayman of The Globe and Mail called it "an add-on content pack for a video game".
+Mark Jenkins of NPR gave the film a negative review, saying, "If the movie's action recalls video games, the dramatically artificial lighting suggests 1980s rock videos.
 Indeed, Rise of an Empire is so campy that it might work better as a musical."
-Stephen Whitty of the Newark Star-Ledger gave the film one and a half stars out of four, saying "There is much grinding of teeth, and mauling of history, and anachronistic use of gunpowder, until we plug our ears and desperately pray to the gods of Olympus, or the brothers of Warner, that they might make an end."
+Stephen Whitty of the Newark Star-Ledger gave the film one and a half stars out of four, saying, "There is much grinding of teeth, and mauling of history, and anachronistic use of gunpowder, until we plug our ears and desperately pray to the gods of Olympus, or the brothers of Warner, that they might make an end."